 If you are collecting transformation, this is not for you.
 If you are done collecting and ready to execute — this is exactly the amount that separates those two people.

 Do the work.
 All of it.
-If you are not someone your old self would no longer recognize, I will return every dollar.
-The guarantee is not a safety net.
+If you are not someone your old self would no longer recognize — I will return every dollar.
+No explanation needed.
+That is not a safety net.
 It is a dare.

 You already know which version of you buys this.